Free interactive D&D 5e SRD stat block

 How to run Tyrannosaurus Rex

 A tyrannosaurus rex is a single-target apex predator with the silhouette to match.
-It is Huge, 50 ft. of walk speed, 136 HP at AC 13, and absolutely no plan beyond eating whatever it locked onto first.
-Run it as a stat block whose entire personality is forward momentum.
+Huge, 136 HP, AC 13, walk 50 ft., passive Perception 14.
+Multiattack gives one Bite and one Tail per turn.
+Bite deals 4d12+7 piercing and grapples Large or smaller creatures (escape DC 17).
+Tail deals 4d8+7 bludgeoning and knocks Huge or smaller creatures prone.
+The entire personality is forward momentum.
 It does not maneuver, it does not retreat, and it does not stop chewing the one PC it decided was lunch.

 Set the geography first.
 A T. rex in an open field is a chase scene, not a fight.
-The party will Mage Hand at it from 120 feet and pepper it with arrows for an hour.
-A T. rex bursting through trees, into a canyon mouth, or up out of a riverbed is a real encounter, because the terrain takes ranged advantage off the table and forces somebody into reach.
-With Perception +4 and Passive 14, the dinosaur tracks by sound and movement, so a party that holds still has a window to reposition.
+The party will attack from 120 feet and pepper it with arrows for an hour.
+A T. rex bursting through trees, into a canyon mouth, or up out of a riverbed is a real encounter, because terrain takes ranged advantage off the table and forces somebody into reach.
+Passive Perception 14 means the dinosaur tracks by sound and movement, so a party that holds still has a window to reposition.

 Pick a target before initiative and commit.
 The T. rex closes 50 feet on round one toward whoever made the most noise (the cleric calling out warnings, the bard playing a horn, the fighter shouting orders).
 Once adjacent, it does not move off.
-The stat block in this entry has no listed actions, so adjudicate the bite the way the SRD T. rex traditionally bites: a single massive attack against the chosen target each round.
-Twelve points of difference between Str 25 and the average PC's Athletics means a successful grab is a held PC and a slow death by chewing.
+The Bite has reach 10 ft. and grapples on hit, locking the target into sustained damage from both Bite and Tail next turn.
+A successful grab is a held PC and slow death by chewing.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.